Metin Basoglu's blog on war, torture, and natural disasters

 Home

-Mass trauma events, such as wars, political violence, torture, and natural disasters, raise important mental health, human rights, and political issues.
-The so-called war on terror in the aftermath of 9/11, invasion of Iraq and Afghanistan by the US and its allies, extraordinary renditions, “black sites,” “enhanced interrogation” of detainees, and health professionals’ involvement in torture are among the many issues that generated considerable controversy and concern in the last 15 years.
+Mass trauma events raise important mental health, human rights, and political issues of concern to mental and public health professionals, social and political scientists, human rights workers, international law experts, policy makers, and governmental and nongovernmental organizations concerned with care of mass trauma survivors.
+The so-called war on terror in the aftermath of 9/11, invasion of Iraq and Afghanistan by the US and its allies, “extraordinary renditions,” “black sites,” “enhanced interrogation” of detainees, and health professionals’ involvement in torture are among the many issues that generated considerable controversy and concern in the last 20 years.
 There has been much debate among scholars, as well as in the media and the public on what constitutes torture.
 There have been arguments that “enhanced interrogation techniques,” such as waterboarding, do not constitute torture.
 Some have even argued that torture is justifiable in certain circumstances.

-There is renewed interest in these issues with the new US administration’s statements about “waterboarding” and other “enhanced interrogation techniques.”
+An important aspect of my mission has been to inform the world public, media, and professional opinion on such controversial issues.
 I have argued time and again in my scientific articles, as well as in the media, that any debate on such important issues needs to be informed by science and not by subjective personal opinions or political considerations.
-Together with my co-workers, I have spent 35 years conducting research into war, torture, and natural disaster trauma and accumulated substantial knowledge that can inform moral, legal, and political judgments and policy decisions on these issues.
-Although much of this knowledge has been published in scientific journals and books (see publications page), so far only a relatively small part of it has been made available to the public in an easily understandable non-technical language.
+My decades of research in this field has led to substantial knowledge that can inform moral, legal, and political judgments and policy decisions on these issues.
+Although much of this knowledge has been published in scientific journals and books, so far only a relatively small part of it has been made available to the public in an easily understandable non-technical language.
 Such knowledge stands a chance of having some impact only when shared with the public as widely as possible.
-This is why this blog came into existence.
+This is indeed why this website and blog came into existence.
+Here I provide evidence-based opinions on these issues in as much lay language as possible.
+So, regardless of your professional or educational background, if you are searching for informed opinion on these issues, you are at the right address!

 Books by the author: Torture